dcdpr/did-btcr2/chapters/Syntax.md

 Encode the **did:btc1** identifier as follows:

-1. If `idType` is not a valid value per above, raise `invalidDid` error.
+1. If `idType` is not a valid value per above, raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
-1. If `version` is greater than `1`, raise `invalidDid` error.
+1. If `version` is greater than `1`, raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
-1. If `network` is not a valid value per above, raise `invalidDid` error.
+1. If `network` is not a valid value per above, raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
-1. if `network` is a number and is outside the range of 1-4, raise `invalidDid` error.
+1. if `network` is a number and is outside the range of 1-4, raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
-1. If `idType` is "key" and `genesisBytes` is not a valid compressed secp256k1 public key, raise `invalidDid` error.
+1. If `idType` is "key" and `genesisBytes` is not a valid compressed secp256k1 public key, raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
 1. Map `idType` to `hrp` from the following:
    1. "key" - "k"
    1. "external" - "x"